 I’ve always been a huge fan of tuna salad.
 It’s a childhood favorite, and something my mom would make any time we had a picnic.
 We’d mix up the tuna fish with some mayo, pickle relish, and celery and spread it on soft wheat bread.
 Potato chips were of course the perfect accompaniment.
 I can still taste that first bite!

 It wasn’t until I got a little older that I realized there is more than one way to make a tuna sandwich.
 I’ve made Tuna Salad Lettuce Wraps and lately I’ve become obsessed with the classic Tuna Melt.

 What is a Tuna Melt?

 A Tuna Melt is a classic sandwich often found on diner and cafe menus.
-It’s a mashup of of a grilled cheese sandwich and tuna salad that was accidentally created in the 1960s when some tuna salad spilled onto a grilled cheese being prepped on a the grill of a lunch counter at Woolworth’s.
+It’s a mashup of a grilled cheese sandwich and tuna salad that was accidentally created in the 1960s when some tuna salad spilled onto a grilled cheese being prepped on the grill of a lunch counter at Woolworth’s.